Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 IPsec without the SD Card Service will cripple the router

-Warning: Do NOT try to disable the Smart Card Service as it is needed by IPsec; if you start experimenting with an IPsec VPN tunnel and the pcscd daemon is disabled, then your hard disk will fill up with logs and your CPU will run hot.
+Warning: Do NOT disable the Smart Card service; IPsec needs pcscd.
+If you start experimenting with an IPsec VPN tunnel and the daemon is disabled, your hard disk will fill up with logs and your CPU will run hot.

 Top ↩